harta55/EnTAP/docs/source/basic_usage.rst

 A specific run flag (**runP/runN**) must be used:

-* runP: Indicates protein input transcripts.
-Selection of this option will skip the frame selection portion of the pipeline.
+* runP: Indicates blastp.
+Frame selection will be ran if nucleotide sequences are inputted
-* runN: Indicates nucleotide input transcripts.
-Selection of this option will cause frame selection to be ran.
+* runN: Indicates blastx.
+Frame selection will not be ran with this input

 An example run with a nucleotide transcriptome: